EricZinda/Perplexity/backlog_will.md

         - Probably this should be two solutions?
         - And downstream predicates decide how to deal with it?
-      - Phase 2 will deliver solutions where there is only the abstract instance in a variable and pass along the criteria The developer needs to build up the right solution group
+      - Phase 2 will deliver solutions where there is only the abstract instance in a variable and pass along the criteria The developer needs to build up the right solution group by checking the context of the phrase and deciding whether to use the abstract version or fail the group with the abstract version and wait for the instances solution group
+        - If they decide to use the abstract version,
     - Questions
       - Are canonical instances and types different?
         - Let's say no, since there doesn't seem to be anything to distinguish them